pags/express-engine/README.md

     "views/dashboard.jade" -> yourserver.com/dashboard
     "views/user/profile.jade" -> yourserver.com/user/profile

-In order to aid in the rendering process, the name of the view file suitable for passing into `res.render` will be attached to res.locals[`view_location_property`]
+In order to aid in the rendering process, the name of the view file suitable for passing into `res.render` will be attached to res.locals[`view_location_property`] (see configuration below)

 ##### 2. Server-side logic ("controllers")